screenshot 2026 04 13 105545

 Inner Life is not an ecology of practices.
 It is an ecosystem of transformation—where development emerges through interaction and becomes real through embodiment.

-Five entry points into a single field of practice
+Five entry points into the site—

-on transformation
+embodied transformation

-practices (2)
+practices icon

 Reflections